kriss2012/SpotifyPrime/README.md

 # 🎵 My Spotify Clone (Android - Media3 + ExoPlayer)

+Downlode From Repo Use this Repo For The Songs Downlode https://github.com/kriss2012/spotify/tree/main/songs

 A modern Spotify-style music player built using **Kotlin**, **Jetpack Compose**, and **Media3 (ExoPlayer)**.

 This app loads songs from device storage and plays them in the background using a proper MediaSessionService.